NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-september-sprint.md

 The text in the inline feature cards was too large for the space, which caused most lines to break to one word.
 The H3 and p font sizes were reduced, along with a slight line-height and color change.

+## [WCMSFEQ-639] Set up proper event delegation for analytics.after.js
+### (NO CONTENT CHANGES)

+Added "On This Page" analytics to the analytics.js "load" event.
+Click events will be bound after the OTP element has been rendered to the DOM in the document.ready event

 # Notes